mailund/pmatch/README.md

 is already in the old tree we do not add it again, but we will be returning a new tree.
 We create the new tree in a recursion.
-Whenever we call recursively, we create a new inner node that will contain one subtree that is an excact copy of one of the subtrees from the old tree–shared with the old tree so no actual copying takes place–and one subtree that is created in the recursive insertion.
+Whenever we call recursively, we create a new inner node that will contain one subtree that is an exact copy of one of the subtrees from the old tree–shared with the old tree so no actual copying takes place–and one subtree that is created in the recursive insertion.
 The recursion goes left or right using the same logic as in the `member` function.
 If we